safdar-azeem/vlite3/docs/1-Components/Tabes.md

   wrap />
 ```

-> **Note:** When `wrap` is enabled, the animated sliding marker is hidden because it cannot accurately track the active tab across multiple rows.
-Active tab state is still indicated via color.
+> **Note:** By default, when `Tabes` exceed their container's width, they will enable smooth horizontal scrolling and display navigation buttons.
+Use `wrap` to wrap them to multiple rows instead.
+When `wrap` is enabled, the animated sliding marker is hidden.